raverkamp/oraclelogin/readme.txt

 This is a Java library for handling oracle logins.
+And my first try at using git.

 How to build:
 I have a config file config.bat with contents